Film & Edit: YDT Studios

 Stefania & Amarnah are researching a piece of work that explores and expresses both of their experiences in and around abortion.
 The work aims to be a starting point for a considered yet candid conversation about how people experience abortion, to help destigmatize the topic and advocate for a future with stigma-free reproductive autonomy.

-It was after a conversation about their experiences with abortion that Amarnah and Stefania realised: 1) their privileged position in accessing free abortion procedure, purely based on where they live in the world, and 2) that speaking about it was cathartic and extremely helpful with the healing process.
+The seed of this project was planted when we had our first conversation about our experiences with abortion and realised: 1) our privileged position in accessing free abortion healthcare, purely based on where we live in the world, and 2) that speaking about it was cathartic and extremely helpful with the healing process.

 - Women on Web – a global nonprofit organisation which provides help and information on safe abortion in all countries were abortion is illegal or hard to access.